bezzdev/search_crafting/README.md

 Currently uses data from MC 1.16.1 <br>

+The raw data used in the search algorithm can be found here: <http://github.com/bezzdev/search_crafting/tree/master/src/js/tooltips>

 ## Tech Stack
 This project uses Vue.js + Vuetify <br>
 Uses crafting recipe groups and item tooltip strings extracted for each language. <br>